bitburner-official/bitburner-src/markdown/bitburner.darknet.authenticate.md

 </td><td>

-name of the target server (connected to the current server) to try a password.
+Hostname/IP of the target server (connected to the current server) to try a password.

 </td></tr>